States learning how many Afghan evacuees coming their way

 The Afghan evacuees are not currently eligible for food stamps, cash assistance through the Temporary Assistance for Needy Families program for low income families, Medicaid or other traditional refugee services that are funded through the Department of Health and Human Services.

-Currently, each Afghan evacuee is slated to get a one-time direct payment of $1,225.
+Currently, each Afghan evacuee is slated to receive $1,225 to help with rent, furniture and food and provide a small amount of pocket money.
 Biden has called on Congress to take action to ensure that the recent arrivals have access to the same benefits as refugees.